MichaelCurrin/preact-frontend-quickstart/docs/about.md

 ## Limitations

 - Developer experience is limited - no CLI tooling to catch syntax or linting errors.
-- No use of JSX syntax.
-You can easily use `htm` though - that in covered in the Getting Started page of the docs and is used in this template project.
+- You can't use JSX syntax directly the way this project is setup.
+But you can use a backticks string with JSX syntax inside it, thanks to the HTM package used here.
 - No linting or formatting tool is supplied.